Blog post

 A connecting element links different BPMN elements in a business process to form a flow.
 The BPMN 2.0 specification lists the following four connecting elements:

-connecting elements bpmn 2.0 standard
+BPMN connecting elements

 Marker Elements